Orphan works in the United States

 An orphan work is a work whose copyright owner is impossible to identify or contact.
-This inability to request permission from the copyright owner often means orphan works cannot be used in new works nor digitized, except when fair use exceptions apply.
-Until recently, public libraries could not distribute orphaned books without risking being fined up to $150,000 if the owner of the copyright were to come forward.
-This problem was addressed in the 2011 case Authors Guild, Inc. v.
-Google.
+This inability to request permission from the copyright owner often means orphan works cannot be used in new works or digitized, except when fair use exceptions apply.
+Until recently, public libraries could not digitize orphaned books without risking being fined up to $150,000 if the owner of the copyright were to come forward.
+This problem was briefly addressed in the 2011 case Authors Guild, Inc. v.
+Google, but the settlement in that case was later overturned.